Hima865/delta-demo/README.md

 # delta-demo
-This is demo for git git hub account
+This is demo for git git hub.